learn-co-curriculum/hs-intro-web-design-teachers-guide-visual-hierarchy/README.md

 <img src="https://s3.amazonaws.com/after-school-assets/simple_contrasts-1.png">

 * [Land Book](http://land-book.com/) also has good examples of actual websites and how they employ visual hierarchy.

-<img src="https://s3.amazonaws.com/after-school-assets/visual-hierarchy-example.png">
+* The photo below is a good example of visual hierarchy:
   *Clear what site is about
   * Eye is also drawn to the large buttons directing you to “learn how it works”, “get started for free”, and a smaller - but outlined - button to “sign up”.

+<img src="https://s3.amazonaws.com/after-school-assets/visual-hierarchy-example.png">

 * Other things to think about:
   * The most important content on your page should go above the fold - at the top of the page before a user needs to scroll down
     * Here is an example of what kind of content should go above the fold vs below the fold: